Nirmal-Patel20/StudentManagementSystem/README.md

  - It internally manages students using a class and a vector.

- - The program might:
-   - Add sample/hardcoded students
-   - Remove specific students
+ - it is totaly console base now and just run program

  - Display current students to the console or write them to a file
  - When it exits, it saves all student data back to the file.

  > [!warning]
- > if file name `DataStore.txt` does not exits in current directory, the program will terminate
+ > if file name `DataStore.txt` does not exits in current directory, the program will ask if you want

-### Customize the Behavior
-- To modify the behavior:

-  - Edit main.cpp and change which functions are called inside main()

-  - You can call:
-    - `addStudent(Student("name",ID,age,GPA))` to add a new student
-    - `removeStudentById(ID)` to remove student by ID
-    - `displayapp()` to print to console
-    - `StudentManager.system(filename)` to give filename to class
-  - Everything is handled by the `StudentManager` class
-> [!tip]
-> when use create `StudentManager.system(filename)` pass filename to it will use that file name
+ > to create automaticlly if permission decline program will terminate.

 ---